How will Lonsdale Energy’s new urban heat recovery centre work?

 How does this relate to the North Shore Wastewater Treatment Plant?

-These are separate projects led by different organizations.
-Metro Vancouver is responsible for the North Shore Wastewater Treatment Plant Program.
+These projects are different and led by different organizations.
+Lonsdale Energy is responsible for the Urban Heat Recovery Centre project, and Metro Vancouver is responsible for the North Shore Wastewater Treatment Plant Program.

 How much emissions reduction will it deliver?